Ever wondered if our body had no bones?

 Without going into the technicalities of how bones are formed let us talk about the nutrients essential for maintaining their health.
 Ask anyone and the reply would be: calcium.
 Calcium is famous for its role in the healthy upkeep of bones and teeth.
 Amount of calcium we need changes at different stages of life, its requirement peaking in adolescence, pregnancy and lactation.
 With age the efficiency to absorb calcium declines, which is one of the reasons why seniors need to consume higher amounts of calcium.

 Milk and milk products are the most readily available dietary sources of calcium.
 Besides calcium, they also provide protein and other micronutrients which are important for bone health.
+A word of caution with milk though: researches have linked increased intake of milk with a higher risk of fractures.
+(Read here).
 Vegetables like broccoli, cauliflower, spinach, bok choy (Chinese cabbage); fish with soft, edible bones like sardine, salmon; nuts especially almonds; fruits like oranges, apricots, dried figs and tofu.
 Calcium-fortified breakfast cereals and flours also contain significant amounts of calcium.
 These non-dairy foods provide a suitable alternative for lactose-intolerant people.

 Give me some sunshine…..
 Vitamin D the Sunshine Vitamin is needed for proper absorption of calcium from our diet.
 Food sources of vitamin D are limited and comprise oily fish like salmon, tuna, sardine, halibut, oysters and shrimp, egg yolk and liver.
 Milk and some fortified cereals also provide Vitamin D. Vitamin K: required for apt mineralization of bones.
 Leafy vegetables such as lettuce, spinach, cabbage; liver, cheese and soybean provide a good amount of vitamin K.